8 Best Beaches In Kenya To Relax And Unwind

 Grab your beach bag and let's get started now!

 Discover tranquil and picturesque shorelines such as Nyali, situated near Mombasa, or venture into the exhilarating waves for surfing at beaches like Diani.
-Whether you seek water sports, privacy, or awe-inspiring scenery, this list of best beaches in Kenya offers it all.
+Whether you seek water sports, privacy, or awe-inspiring scenery, this list of best beaches in Kenya offers it all, while also complementing many other places to visit in Kenya for a complete travel experience.

 Diani Beach